 Slide Ranch's Family Campouts, at an amazing site overlooking the Pacfic, are a fantastic way to introduce little ones to camping!
 The whole family will have fun spending the day taking part in farm activities, making crafts, and exploring nature.
 In the evening, gather together for a potluck dinner and a cozy campfire before settling in to sleep under the stars.

-Campouts begin at 10 am on Saturday and end by 1 pm on Sunday and take place at various times throughout the year.
-The next ones are schedule for May 14 and May 21.
+Campouts begin at 10 am on Saturday and end by 12:30 pm on Sunday and take place at various times throughout the year.
+The next ones are schedule for May 9 and May 17, 2020.
 Participants must bring their own camping gear, including a tent and sleeping bags.
 More info and reservations at slideranch.org.
 These popular campouts often sell out way in advance, but you can still sign up for their wait list in case a spot opens up.

 Samuel P. Taylor State Park near Lagunitas offers one of Marin's most popular camping experiences.
 The park's campgrounds, many located in groves of towering new-growth redwood trees, include tent and RV sites, as well as the Madrone Cabins, which offer a more civilized camping experience.
 Samuel P. Taylor State Park is close the Point Reyes National Seashore and makes a great base for exploring the area.

 Campsites and cabins are available on a first-come, first-served basis from late September through March; reservations are required during the spring and summer.
 Campsites include fire rings and charcoal barbecue grills.
 Drinking water, restrooms, and showers are available.
 For more information, visit www.parks.ca.gov or call (415) 488-9897.
 Make online reservations on ReserveCalifornia.